Channel Matters: Estimating Channel Influence for Multivariate Time Series: Empirical Analysis

-According to Eq.\ref{channel_pruning}, the specific aim of the experiment was to determine how to retain only $N\%$ of the channels while maximizing the model's generalization ability across all channels.
-In addition to our proposed method, we compared it with some naive baseline methods, including training with the first $N\%$ of the channels and randomly selecting $N\%$ of the channels for training. $N$ is changed to demonstrate the channel-pruning ability of these methods.
+{\bf{Set Up: }}To demonstrate the effectiveness of our method, we designed a channel pruning experiment similar to dataset pruning~\citep{yang2023dataset} in MTS forecasting task.
+In this experiment, we used three benchmark datasets with a large number of channels for testing: Electricity with 321 channels, Solar-Energy with 137 channels, and Traffic with 821 channels.
+According to Eq.\ref{channel_pruning}, the specific aim of the experiment was to determine how to retain only $M\%$ of the channels while maximizing the model's generalization ability across all channels.
+In addition to our proposed method, we compared it with some naive baseline methods, including training with the first $M\%$ of the channels, Lime selection~\citep{ribeiro2016should}, SHAP selection~\citep{lundberg2017unified}, and NFS channel selection method~\citep{gu2021feature}. $M$ is changed to demonstrate the channel-pruning ability of these methods.

-{\bf{Results Analysis: }} The bold mark results in the Table.\ref{tab:pruning} indicate that, when retaining the same proportion of channels, our method significantly outperforms the other two methods.
-Besides, the red mark results in the table also show that our method can maintain the original prediction performance while using no more than half of the channels, significantly outperforming other baseline methods.
-These results prove the effectiveness of our method in selecting the representative subsets of channels.
-Considering our selection strategy is different from conventional wisdom, such as selecting the most influence samples, we add new experiments in Appendix~\ref{strategy compare}.
-The results prove that the conventional way to utilize channel-wise influence function cannot work well in channel pruning problem.
+{\bf{Results Analysis: }} The bold mark results in the Table.\ref{tab:pruning} indicate that, when retaining the same proportion of channels, our method outperforms other methods in most cases.
+Besides, the red mark results in the table also show that our method can maintain the original prediction performance while using no more than half of the channels, outperforming other baseline methods.
+Although LIME and SHAP can achieve comparable performance to our method under certain settings, our approach offers several distinct advantages.
+These include higher computational efficiency, the ability to perform not only post-hoc analysis but also anomaly detection, and the capability to analyze inter-channel correlations.
+For a detailed discussion, please refer to Appendix~\ref{differenece_discuss}.
+To further prove the effectiveness of our method, we test our method on more datasets and models in the Appendix~\ref{generalizationfull}.
+Additionally, considering our selection strategy is different from conventional wisdom, such as selecting the most influential samples, we add comparison experiments in Appendix~\ref{strategy compare} to prove the effectiveness of our method.

-In addition to the superior performance shown in the table, our experiment highlights a certain relationship between the model and the channels.
-Specifically, since iTransformer~\citep{liu2024itransformer} needs to capture channel correlations, it requires a higher retention ratio to achieve the original prediction performance.
-In contrast, PatchTST~\citep{nie2022time} employs a Channel-Independence strategy, meaning all channels share the same parameters, and therefore, fewer variables are needed to achieve the original prediction performance.
-This also explains why its predictive performance is not as good as that of iTransformer, as it does not fully learn information from more channels.
+\textbf{Interpretable analysis:} In addition to the superior performance shown in the Table~\ref{tab:pruning}, the size of